L.P. Frans Stadium

 Review by Gary & Mike

 L.P.
-Frans Stadium is the longtime home of two area baseball teams, the High-A East’s Hickory Crawdads and the Catawba Valley Stars of the summer Carolina Virginia Collegiate League.
+Frans Stadium is the longtime home of two area baseball teams, the South Atlantic League’s Hickory Crawdads and the Catawba Valley Stars of the summer Carolina Virginia Collegiate League.
 Named after a local Pepsi bottler who helped to finance construction, the stadium seats just over 5,000 fans and lies along the I-40 corridor among the myriad of ballparks in North Carolina.

 Upon walking up to the ballpark, a nice red brick façade greets you with lights shaped like half-baseballs adorning the walls and vestibules inside and outside.
 The field itself is a dugout bowl design surrounded by trees to give the entire footprint a very cozy atmosphere.